RobinH08/Fronius_Battery_Control/README.md

 Fronius inverter:
 * Activate Modbus TCP Slave mode in technician mode of your inverter with standard configuration

+Add the following line to your cofiguration.yaml
+* modbus: !include modbus.yaml

 Modbus.yaml
 * enter IP-adress of your Fronius inverter